thessaly/GOSHMap/CONTRIBUTING.md

 1. Go to [Wikidata](https://wikidata.org) and create a user (not mandatory but I recommend it so you can trace your changes)
 2. Look for the project in the search box.

-**If project already has a page (item) in Wikidata**
+**If project already has a page in Wikidata**

-3. Make sure the six statements explained in *'Data model'* are there with its corresponding values
+3. Make sure the six statements explained in *'Data model'* are there with their corresponding values

 **If you can't find your project in Wikidata:**

 3. Create an item
 4. Add a label and description of your project
-5. Make sure you add the six statements explained in *'Data model'*, with its corresponding values
+5. Make sure you add the six statements explained in *'Data model'*, with their corresponding values

-Finally, check if your node has been added in [the map](http://tinyurl.com/y5d6hqb3) or in the [table](http://tinyurl.com/y6nxlzev).
+Finally, check if your node has been added in [the map](http://tinyurl.com/y5d6hqb3).
 It's not automatic, may take a while to update (max 20').

 If you have any problems or questions you can contact me: **jarancio[at]fund-cenit.org.ar**